makinacorpus/makina-states/doc/topics/ssl.rst

 -------------------------------------------------
 When using mc_pillar deployment, edit your local **etc/makina-states/database.sls**

-Take an example on the `database.sls <https://github.com/makinacorpus/makina-states/blob/v2/etc/makina-states/database.sls.in>`_ ssl section.
+Take an example on the `database.sls <https://github.com/makinacorpus/makina-states/blob/v2/etc/makina-states/database.sls.in>`_ **ssl** & **ssl_certs** section.

+The **ssl_certs** section is a mapping id / tuples of (certicate, key) mappings. certicate can be either a selfsigned certificate or a certificate and all the authority, where the certificate of the common name comes first.

+The **ssl** section is where you will map certificates described in the **ssl_certs** section to a particular minion id.
+Remember that the special **default** section has the purpose to map certificate to any minion

 You can add either certificates for a host by specifying them by the **id** index or configure infra wide certs by setting them in the **default** section.